 The Iowa Short Fiction Award and the John Simmons Short Fiction Award are annual prizes awarded to two collections of stories.
 Writers who have yet to publish a book-length volume of fiction are eligible to apply, and winning manuscripts are published by The Iowa Press.

 The Iowa Short Fiction Award has been presented annually since 1969.
 In 1988 the University of Iowa Press instituted the John Simmons Short Fiction Award—named after the first director of the Press—to complement the ongoing award series.
 Serious critical consideration is guaranteed by such final judges as Alison Lurie, Raymond Carver, Marilynne Robinson, James Salter, Kevin Brockmeier, and Ethan Canin.
-Jess Walter will judge this year's awards.
+Bret Anthony Johnston will judge this year's awards.

 Recent Winners